 - Account - When a faculty member leaves the University, access to the UB network will be removed as soon as your employment ends.
 Unless arrangements have been made, your CCR account will be terminated at the same time as your UB account.

 IMPORTANT: When a faculty member leaves behind students at UB, arrangements MUST be made with those students and another faculty member to take over their account sponsorship.
-Student accounts must be sponsored by an active faculty group, so unless prior arrangements have been made, when a faculty member leaves, any accounts sponsored by them are also terminated and data is removed.
+Student accounts must be sponsored by an active faculty member, so unless prior arrangements have been made, when a faculty member leaves, any accounts sponsored by them are also terminated and data is removed.

 STUDENTS – Class Accounts: